sitek94/habit-tracker-app/README.md

 ## About

 **Habit Tracker** is my final project for [CS50's Introduction to Computer Science Course](https://www.edx.org/course/cs50s-introduction-to-computer-science).
-The app lets you keep track of your habits.
-You can add new habit and edit or delete existing ones.
+What can I say, **Habit Tracker** lets you keep track of your habits :fireworks: :ok_hand: :tada:

 ### Screenshots